All Products

 Q: Why is the formula I entered not read?

-2. Check the formula complexity: Make sure the formula does not contain unsupported tags or symbols.
+2. Check the formula complexity: Ensure the formula contains only supported tags and symbols.
 For more information, see Limitations and Supported tags and symbols.

-3. Check for escape characters: When you send the API request, confirm that any backslash (\) in the formula is correctly escaped as \\.
+3. Check for escape characters: When you send the API request, confirm any backslash (\) is escaped as \\.

 Q: How do I correctly handle strings that contain a \ (backslash) in my code?

-In most programming languages, such as Python, Java, and JavaScript, the backslash (\) is a special escape character in string literals and JSON-formatted data.
+In most programming languages like Python, Java, and JavaScript, the backslash (\) is a special escape character in string literals and JSON-formatted data.
 Therefore, you must escape the backslash itself.
 Use \\ to represent a single \.
 For example, write \frac as \\frac in your code.